7 Tips for Cold Weather Camping Comfort

 If you need a little extra warmth to get you snoozing, use this backpacker’s trick.
 A water bottle (something like a Nalgene – not insulated, not flimsy) filled with hot water and tucked under the sheets with you when you go to bed will provide a little extra heat.

 Forgot your sleeping bag?
 Feeling extra cold?
 Climb under the covers with your layers on.
 I have definitely slept in various combinations of my fleece, down vest, and down jacket and was totally comfortable.

 Close the curtains to help provide a little extra insulation.
 They really do seem to help keep things a little warmer (and keep that morning light out if you want to sleep in).

 Keep your van’s gas tank on the full side in cold weather.
 If you get really cold during the night, you can always turn on the van and blast the heat to warm yourself up some!

-I hope these tips help you get out there and enjoy some winter weather camping!
-Go forth, have fun, and stay cozy!
+I hope these tips help you get out there and enjoy some cold weather camping!
+Go ahead and book your campervan, have fun, and stay cozy!